Ken Wyatt: 2010–2015: backbencher

 Wyatt stood for the Liberal Party in the seat of Hasluck in the 2010 election, defeating Labor incumbent Sharryn Jackson.
 He won the seat with a 1.4-point swing, and became the first Aboriginal person to be elected to the Australian House of Representatives, and the third elected to the Parliament (behind Neville Bonner and Aden Ridgeway, both Senators).
+After his election, he received racist hate mail from people who said that they would not have voted for him if they had realised that he was Indigenous.

 On 28 September 2010, Wyatt attended the opening of the 43rd Australian Parliament to take up his seat as member for Hasluck.
 He wore a traditional Booka – a kangaroo skin coat with feathers from a red-tailed black cockatoo, signifying a leadership role in Noongar culture.
 The cloak had been presented to him by Noongar elders.
 He made his maiden speech to the Parliament on 29 September and received a standing ovation from both the government and opposition benches as well as from the public galleries.